geoblacklight/geoblacklight.github.io/_posts/2015-02-09-setting-up-your-environment.markdown

 #### Vagrant for Windows

+Thanks to Zach Vowell who contributed this guide for Windows.

 Note: this tutorial uses the [Cygwin](https://www.cygwin.com/) tool so please make sure that is installed first, but it should be applicable to users who don't use Cygwin but have a Windows ssh client installed [download PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

   1. Install the Windows (.exe) version of VirtualBox and Vagrant on your machine.